yecloudy/wstest/README.md

 # wstest
 test for terraform
-## 1 The basic functions of WS have been preliminarily completed
-## 2 Being stuck a whole day on how to upload the self signed certificate to AWS's ACM through Terraform, the temporary solution is to manually upload the certificate.
-## 3 From the perspective of network security, further modifications are needed for VPC and subnet
+## 1 Basically completed basic goals and additional challenges, including fetching data from database.
-## 4 The code has been tested on AWS with Terraform v1.9.6
+## 2 Source code has been tested on AWS successfully with Terraform v1.9.6.
-## 5 Continue to modify basic functions and add additional features
-## 6 A problem,terraform appears "Error: Cycle" when creating an EC2 instance using the provision function and eip
-## 7 If you want to run the code in aws,please change the line(119) "certificate_arn   = "arn:aws:acm:us-west-2:842376562637:certificate/710f50b0-10ad-4b23-b29a-4e03f607b7b7"" certificate_arn to your own certificate_arn
+## 3 If you want to run the scripts please upload your certificate to aws and change the variable [certificate_arn] to your own certificate_arn on file /variable.tf firstly
+## 4
-## 8 If given unlimited time and resource,I will further automate the management by creating a web which can drive to execute terraform or using github trigger,or jenkins
+## 8 If given unlimited time and resource,I will further automate the management by creating a web which can drive to execute terraform or using github trigger,or jenkins,and think about making these instances to templates or container images